m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 ### How can I avoid losing readings from my transmitter and/or preserve battery life?

 In order for Spike to avoid losing readings and perform download/upload operations in the background when you activate glucose sharing to online services (e.g. Nightscout or Dexcom Share) it avoids being suspended by iOS to ensure stability.
-In a normal scenario you should let Spike manage suspension but you may wish to change the settings in Menu > Settings > Advanced.
+In a normal scenario you should let Spike manage suspension but you may wish to change the settings in *Menu > Settings > Advanced*.
 Follow the instructions.

 ### How can I prevent the iPhone from suspending during the night?

-* **iOS 12** One of iPhones newest features is screen time tracking.
+* One of the new features of **iOS 12** is screen time tracking.
 In settings you can create *down time* from your phone which only allows certain apps to run.
 If you only include Spike in your allowed apps and set downtime from 1am-7am this can reduce over night suspensions!
 Still close all your apps in the background (except Spike of course).

 * TODO: Add more hints